iamkirankumaryadav/Library/Google 360 Suite/Digital Marketing.md

 [Back Link](https://backlinko.com/hub/seo/seo-vs-sem)

+`89%` of Internet Users **Search Online** before they make a Purchase, even when the Purchase is ultimately made at a Local Business ( Shop )

 ### Google Ads
 - Online Advertising Platform Developed by **Google**
 - Advertiser `Bid` to Display Brief Advertisements, Service Offerings, Product Listing or Video to Web Users.